thinh-vu/vnstock/README.md

 ``$ pip install vnstock``

-Additionally, **if you want to use the latest investpy version instead of the stable one, you can install it from source** with the following command:
+Additionally, **if you want to use the latest `vnstock` version instead of the stable one, you can install it from source** with the following command:

 ``$ pip install git+https://github.com/thinh-vu/vnstock.git@main``